Sangbum99/Sangbum99/Readme.md

-# Hi, I'm Sangbum!👋😃
+# Welcome to Sangbum repo.!👋

-### About me
+### About me😃

 ---

 I am a Visual-Inertial SLAM engineer from Korea with a strong passion for robotics 🤖.
 Currently, I am pursuing my master's degree in the Navigation and Electronics System Lab (NESL) at Seoul National University.
-I specialize in designing probabilistic estimators using multiple programming languages, including C++ and Python with ROS ⚔️.
+I specialize in designing probabilistic estimators using multiple programming languages, including C++ and Python with ROS 👨🏻‍💻.
 While I have a few accepted papers, I take pride in developing my own code, which is available in my repositories.
 In addition to my SLAM works, I am capable of performing structural and aerodynamic analysis using CATIA and AutoCAD ⚙️.

 I am always open to collaboration and happy to discuss any of my previous work.
 Please feel free to reach out with any questions 👏👏.

-### Techonologies and tools
+### Techonologies and tools ⚔️

 ---